Mutual respect makes it possible for everyone to enjoy library materials and services.

 - Bringing animals, other than service animals, into the library.

-- Smoking, chewing tobacco.
+- Smoking, chewing tobacco or using e-cigarettes.

 - Having offensive body odor.